ReFreezed/Gloa/README.md

 #### Options
 ```
 --debug       Output debug information into compiled programs.
 --help        Display this help.
 --nogc        Disable garbage collection during compilation.
 (May decrease compilation time.)
 --nostrip     Disable automatic removal of dead code.
 (May trigger runtime errors on start-up!)
+--root <dir>  Specify the root directory for the project.
+(Default is where the target .gloa file is.)
 --silent      Disable output to stdout.
 (Errors and warnings are still printed to stderr.)
 --            Start of arguments for metaprogram.
 ```